 Great!
 So, now that we have a process, time frames and the key decision makers in the process are brought in, we can start to manage our applicant expectations and chalk up when and what we are going to communicate with them.
 Unfortunately, it is not a one size fits all, as your workflow will be unique to your business.
 However, to get you started we have listed below some of the most common communication emails, with an acceptable time frame.

 Upon receipt of application: Thanks for your application

-Not only is this email or letter just common courtesy and great to manage the applicant expectations but it is the first element of direct communication you have with the applicant so make sure you use it to your advantage.
-The applicant now has a direct route to dialog with you, so provide an email address or contact details you want the applicant to use!
-You can include lots of good stuff with this email too: The time scales and your recruitment process, websites where the applicant can review more about your organisation, display your company culture, where they can engage on social media etc.
+Not only is this email or letter just common courtesy and great to manage the applicant expectations but it is the first element of direct communication you have with the applicant to make sure you use it to your advantage.
+The applicant now has a direct route to dialogue with you, so provide an email address or contact details you want the applicant to use!
+You can include lots of good stuff with this email too: The timescales and your recruitment process, websites where the applicant can review more about your organisation, display your company culture, where they can engage on social media etc.

 NB: One email that is very common, but we don’t like is the “thanks for your application; if you don’t hear within 6 weeks consider yourself unsuccessful”.
 Does it highlight that you are too busy as an organisation to deal with its employees or is your company just lazy at communicating?
 Best not said at all!